-Everyone has seen a garden or Christmas gnome with their wide belts and cone-shaped caps.
+Everyone has seen a garden or Christmas gnome with its wide belts and cone-shaped caps.
 Some have beards while others have puffy, red cheeks.
-But some people are afraid at the sight of gnomes.
+But some people are afraid of the sight of gnomes.

 Gnome Types | Their Temperaments

 - Forest Gnomes – This is the most common gnome in the world and help animals when injured by hunting traps.
 They can be mischievous, but they are often helpful.

 - Garden Gnomes – These are the second-most common type of gnomes who live with humans and help healthy plants to grow.
 Although very docile, they will take vengeance on those who disrespect them.

 - Home Gnomes – A very popular gnome type, they live in human homes, especially big ones with a basement.
 They do household repairs and help with other chores.
 But if humans are ungrateful, they will leave and never come back.

 - Jungle Gnomes – These are the smallest type of gnome and live in tropical climates.
 Most stories say they are tricksters and some are something out of a horror story.
 But some tales say they’ll help lost travelers.

 - Farm Gnomes – Much like Forest Gnomes, they live alongside humans on a farm and assist with caring for animals.
 They will not tolerate any amount of unnecessary animal cruelty and seek out revenge when angered.